-Fishing in international waters is primarily overseen by various Regional Fisheries Management Organisations (RFMOs), each responsible for ensuring that fisheries are conducted in a sustainable manner and according to the terms of the United Nations Fish Stocks Agreement (UNFSA).
-This includes the application of the precautionary approach and the ecosystem based approach, whereby impacts of fishing on associated and dependent species and the wider ecosystem, are to be taken into account.
+Fishing in international waters is primarily shortfin mako (Isurus oxyrinchus), considered overseen by various Regional Fisheries endangered.
+Management Organisations (RFMOs), each responsible for ensuring that fisheries are Conservation measures adopted by ICCAT conducted in a sustainable manner and according parties to protect sharks are extremely limited. to the terms of the United Nations Fish Stocks Although it has adopted a recommendation Agreement (UNFSA).
+This includes the application prohibiting the retention of shortfin makos, of the precautionary approach and the ecosystem such prohibition contains numerous exceptions based approach, whereby impacts of fishing on and is unable to allow for the recovery of the associated and dependent species and the wider population.
+It has also come late, after ICCAT ecosystem, are to be taken into account. parties failed for years to effectively limit catches of this shark.
+Despite the existential threat to shortfin make globally, and the fact that the status of North Atlantic blue sharks, which are the most fished shark species across the world's oceans, is considered highly uncertain10, catch limits for blue and shortfin mako sharks are not imposed by any RFMOs around the world^{11 12}.